Heriiniiaina/Test/README.md

-# TodoApp project whith  React Native, Expo, and TypeScript
+# TodoApp project with  React Native, Expo, and TypeScript

 ## Project Overview